RouleThomas/Akizu_Lab/001_EZH1_project/001__RNAseq/labnote.md

 To calculate seq depth from BAM I used the following command, from [here](https://www.biostars.org/p/356937/); and confirm by ChatGPT.

+BUT for RNAseq, using number of reads to say seq depth is ok.
+And for CutRun/ChIPseq: total number of uniquely aligned reads is to be used.

 Using SAMTOOLS (prefered method)

 ```bash